 In the case where semi-Lagrangian advection is not used, a final test for supersaturation is performed after the calculation of the cloud tendencies and the corresponding tendencies of temperature and moisture.
 If any supersaturation is found, the grid box is re-adjusted to saturation (using the moist adjustment formulation) and the moisture excess is converted into precipitation.
-When the semi-Lagrangian advection scheme is utilized however, this final supersaturation check is performed by a separate routine that is applied on the effective profiles of temperature and humidity after all physical and explicit dynamical contributions have been computed.
+When the semi-Lagrangian averaging of physics process tendencies (SLAVEPP) scheme is utilized however, there is an additional check after the averaging to condense any remaining supersaturation above the defined threshold.
 See Section 3.10 of Chapter 3 "Semi-Lagrangian formulation" for a more detailed description.
 Note, that small amounts of non-physical supersaturation due to numerical approximations may remain in the postprocessed fields and that supersaturation with respect to ice is allowed as described in Section 7.2.4.